 As is often the case in a small city, Pleasant Grove doesn't have a public transportation system that people use for their commute.

-The per capita income in Pleasant Grove in 2010 was $27,254, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
+The per capita income in Pleasant Grove in 2010 was $27,254, which is wealthy relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $109,016 for a family of four.
 However, Pleasant Grove contains both very wealthy and poor people as well.

 Pleasant Grove is an extremely ethnically-diverse city.
 The people who call Pleasant Grove home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pleasant Grove residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Pleasant Grove include Irish, English, Scottish, German, and Italian.